 How to Best Compile Your Nonprofit Financial Statements

-The best way to create financial statements is to prepare them within your accounting software.
+To create financial statements, you’ll need to prepare them within your accounting software.
 Unfortunately, most accounting information systems are not equipped to adequately present nonprofit accounting data.

 Without a customized software solution, many nonprofits download their accounting data to Excel to compile the information in a usable format.
-However, this can be extremely time-consuming for your nonprofit’s team and take energy away from focusing on your mission.
+However, this can be extremely time-consuming for your nonprofit’s team and take energy away from focusing on your mission, not to mention being more prone to human error.

 If you’re ready to work with experts to properly compile and analyze your financial statements, reach out to our team.
-In the meantime, explore these resources to learn more about nonprofit accounting:
+In the meantime, explore these resources to learn more about nonprofit financial reports and management: